juanlazarde/ansible/README.md

 # Homelab ansible script

-Scripts here help setup and update the workstation/client and the servers/hosts, with an agent-less package (nothing installed in the servers, all SSH'd).
+These scripts help setup and update your workstation and servers with an agent-less package, so nothing installed in the servers!

 These *playbooks* include *plays* such as: